 FOR THE FULL LIST OF INGREDIENTS, SCROLL TO SEE THE RECIPE CARD AT THE END; BUT BEFORE YOU SCROLL CHECK IMPORTANT INFORMATION THAT IS INCLUDED IN THE BLURB.

 This easy blueberry cheesecake is perfect for entertaining because of how low maintenance it is, and can easily be made to fit your needs.
 You can make a blueberry cheesecake pie, mini blueberry cheesecake, or even blueberry cheesecake bars.
-I chose to make mini blueberry cheesecake to change things up, and they are adorable.
-And remember, this is a no bake blueberry cheesecake recipe, so it's perfect for the upcoming summer months if you don't want to heat up your kitchen.
+I chose to make mini blueberry cheesecakes to change things up, and they are adorable.
+And remember, this is a no-bake blueberry cheesecake recipe, so it's perfect for the upcoming summer months if you don't want to heat up your kitchen.

 Blueberry Cheesecake Ingredients

 - Graham cracker crust - using this graham cracker recipe or your favorite store-bought brand.